 A Brief History

-On August 2nd, 1991, actress Hedi Lamarr was arrested for shoplifting.
-Hedi’s life and accomplishments were presented in Part 1 of our series on German-speaking women in English-speaking roles.
+On Thursday, August 1st, 1991, actress Hedy Lamarr was arrested for shoplifting.
+Hedy’s life and accomplishments were presented in Part 1 of our series on German-speaking women in English-speaking roles.
 In this article, we present the next group of German actresses.

 Part 2: The Post-War Years